TheRealNin/MVGA/README.md

 * * Thus, unmature hive now has 5000 effective hp (from 5500) and mature hive has 8000 effective HP (from 8800), a decrease close to 10%.

 * Nutrient mist no longer prevents buildings off infestation from taking damage, and can only be deployed on infestation.
+* Neurotoxin to be implemented later, if possible.